neoforged/.github/primers/1.21.4/index.md

 ### Conditional Property Model

 Conditional property models, as defined by the `minecraft:condition` unbaked model type, are functionally similar to ranged property models, except now it switches on boolean.
 These are usually combined with range dispatch, such as when pulling the bow.
-The item property is defined via a `ConditionalItemModelProperty`, which takes in the stack, level, entity, and some seeded value to get a true of false statement.
+The item property is defined via a `ConditionalItemModelProperty`, which takes in the stack, level, entity,  some seeded value, and the current display context to get a true of false statement.
 All properties can be found within `net.minecraft.client.renderer.item.properties.conditional.*` and are registered in `ConditionalItemModelProperties`, such as `minecraft:damaged`, for if the item is damaged, or `minecraft:has_component`, if it has a given data component.

 ```json5
 // For some item 'examplemod:example_item'